Conjecture I for unirational algebraic groups over imperfect fields: Quasi-splitness results

-When $G$ is reductive, pseudo-parabolic subgroups are exactly the parabolic subgroups (\cite[Prop.
-2.2.9]{conrad_gabber_prasad_2015}).
-In parallel to the reductive case, a pseudo-Borel $K$-subgroup of a smooth connected linear $K$-group $G$ is a solvable pseudo-parabolic subgroup over $K$ (or equivalently, a minimal pseudo-parabolic $K_s$-subgroup).
+In parallel to the reductive case, define a \emph{pseudo-Borel $K$-subgroup} $B$ of $G$ as a subgroup such that $B_{K_s}$ is minimal among the pseudo-parabolic $K_s$-subgroups of $G_{K_s}$ (see \cite[\S C.2]{conrad_prasad_2016}).
+Equivalently, by \cite[Prop.~3.5.4]{conrad_gabber_prasad_2015}, a pseudo-Borel $K$-subgroup of $G$ is a solvable pseudo-parabolic subgroup.
 The group $G$ is said to be \textit{quasi-split} if it has a pseudo-borel subgroup over $K$.
-Of course, $G$ is quasi-split if and only if its pseudo-reductive quotient is.

-Moreover, thanks to \cite[C.2]{conrad_prasad_2016}, one can consider the notion of \textit{pseudo-inner forms}, which is roughly the generalized notion of inner forms for pseudo-reductive groups.
-As in the semisimple case, the group functor of automorphisms $\mathrm{Aut}_{G/K}$ of a pseudo-semisimple $K$-group $G$ is representable as a linear algebraic $K$-group (cf. \cite[Prop.
-6.2.2]{conrad_prasad_2016}).
-The neutral component of the maximal smooth subgroup of $\mathrm{Aut}_{G/K}$, which is denoted by $(\mathrm{Aut}_{G/K}^\mathrm{sm})^0$, is, in fact, the group used to define pseudo-inner forms.
-Contrary to the semisimple case, it is not necessarily $G/Z(G)$ (we have, however, $\mathcal{D}\left((\mathrm{Aut}_{G/K}^\mathrm{sm})^0\right)=G/Z(G)$; cf. \cite[p.216]{conrad_prasad_2016}).